lagi-mtl/shepherd/README.md

 # Shepherd

-Shepherd is a 3D visual object mapping system for robots querying.
+Shepherd is a 3D visual object mapping system for robot querying.

 ## Documentation